-Copies of district proposals will be retained by the State Department.
-Reporting shall consist simply of submission of each district's final evaluation report, which must be received by the Department on or before December 31, 1993
+Copies of district proposals will be retained by the Department.
+Reporting shall consist simply of submission of each district's final evaluation report, which must be received by the Department within one year of notification to the district of project approval.